 You can find kishimen pretty much anywhere in Nagoya.
 It’s a mainstay on many Nagoya menus, even on the grounds of Atsuta Shrine.
 I had this bowl at Nadai Kishimen Sumiyoshi while waiting for my train.
 It’s a small shop located on the platform between tracks 10 and 11 at JR Nagoya Station.

-Tenmusu refers to a bite-sized rice ball wrapped with nori and filled with deep-fried ebi tempura.
+Tenmusu refers to a bite-sized rice ball wrapped with nori and filled with deep-fried shrimp tempura.
 It’s originally from Mie Prefecture but it’s now regarded as a specialty dish of Nagoya.

 Tenmusu can be enjoyed on its own or served in a bento box.
 I got this takeaway pack of six from Ganso Tenmusu Senju, the restaurant credited for inventing this dish.
 Ganso Tenmusu Senju means “the birthplace of tenmusu”.